-Progress reports will be completed using TMP.
+Progress reports will be completed using the College's new Training Management Platform.
 Instructions on how to complete a progress report will be available in 2025.

 Research project

 1 x research project over the course of Advanced Training.

 The research project should be one with which the trainee has had significant involvement in designing, conducting the research and analysing data.
 Trainees may work as part of a larger research project but must have significant input into a particular aspect of the study.